MicrosoftDocs/architecture-center/docs/guide/hpc/plasma-content.md

 ## Azure cost

 The following tables present wall-clock times in hours.
-To compute the total cost, multiply these times by the Azure VM hourly costs for NVv3, NCasT4_v3, NCv3, NDA100v4, and NC A100 v4 series VMs.
+To compute the total cost, multiply these times by the Azure VM hourly costs for NVv3, NCasT4_v3, NCv3, ND_A100_v4, and NC_A100_v4 series VMs.
 For the current hourly costs, see [Windows Virtual Machines Pricing](https://azure.microsoft.com/pricing/details/virtual-machines/windows/#pricing).

 Only simulation runtime is considered in these cost calculations.
 Application installation time and license costs aren't included.